KiefBC/wwe-rust-universe/README.md

 # To Run

-*This assumes you have Rustup, Diesel and sqlite installed*
+*This assumes you have Rustup, Diesel and sqlite installed.
+You may be able to use other databases such as MySQL or Postgres but I won't support them*

 1. Clone the repo
+2. `echo "DATABASE_URL=database.db" > .env` OR `echo "DATABASE_URL=sqlite:database.db" > .env` if you want to be more explicit.
+This is required to tell Diesel where the database is located.
-2. `diesel setup` to setup the database
+3. `diesel setup` to setup the database
-3. `diesel migration run` to run the migrations
+4. `diesel migration run` to run the migrations
-4. Run `cargo tauri dev` to start the app
+5. Run `cargo tauri dev` to start the app

 # Running Tests